J. Thomas Brown

 I still have a few books left in me.
 Currently I’m ten chapters in on a speculative fiction novel with a working title of SPLICE: The Immortality of Jared Hallie.
 A biohacker with an inherited learning disability reinvents the future.
 His gene editing discoveries defeat death and suffering, but he must escape prosecution from practicing medicine without a license by starting a new country in the Scottish Hebrides.
 After engineering an immortality serum, he is forced to confront an unanswered question 400 years later: does physical immortality prevent eternal life? –JTB

 J. Thomas Brown’s short story, Breaking Them with Words, appeared in Scarlet Leaf Review and Everywhere Stories: Short Fiction from a Small Planet.
 A memoir, Valium Dream, was fourth place runner up in Streetlight Magazine’s Memoir/Essay Contest 2021, and a micropoem, Nascence, a Sunspot Lit quarterfinalist.
 Two creative nonfiction short stories, Hard Cider and Thumb Tacks, were published in Journal of the Virginia Writers Club Spring 2021 and Summer 2021.
 He is a contributor to Lingering in the Margins: A River City Poets Anthology, North of Oxford, and Rising Voices: Poems Towards a Social Justice Revolution (Poetry, Healing, & Growth Book Series by University Professors Press).
-Poems and hybrid work have appeared in New Verse News, Rattlecast, Copperfield Review Quarterly, Wild Roof Journal, Moonstone Arts Center Haiku 2023 anthology, and Moonstone Arts Center World of Laughter anthology.
+Poems and hybrid work have appeared in New Verse News, Rattlecast, Copperfield Review Quarterly, Wild Roof Journal, and Moonstone Arts Center’s Haiku 2023, World of Laughter, and Remembering Woody Guthrie anthologies.

 Saint Elmo’s Light: Collected Stories of J. Thomas Brown